To discuss how to apply for a place in Clearing call our Clearing Hotline UK: 0800 009 3375, International: 01483 216024

 If you are looking to pursue a career in the legal or wider commercial sector, have an interest in criminal justice, crime and criminal behaviour, but require greater flexibility in study patterns and wish to study 100% online, then this is the degree for you.
 A Qualifying Law Degree, the course has a practical focus, with employability integrated into the course.

-There is a high level of interaction and you will receive peer and one-to-one professional tutor review.
-Over 90% of our tutors are qualified solicitors and barristers, just one of the reasons why our teaching has been awarded a gold ranking in the Government led Teaching Excellence Framework (TEF).
+There is a high level of interaction and you will receive peer and one-to-one professional tutor review, with over 90% of our tutors being qualified solicitors and barristers.

 The course will deliver an insight into critical legal and criminology topics and develop knowledge and understanding of key concepts in a practical environment.
 You will develop analysis, research, problem-solving and communication skills.